bradchristie/taminations-flutter/assets/c3a/single_file_recycle.md

 From a Single Double Pass Thru:
 Centers act as Beaus while Ends act as Belles to do a [facing Recycle](../a2/recycle.md)
-(i.e., Centers Touch and Right-face U-Turn Back as Ends Veer Left to become the Ends of a
+(that is, Centers Touch and Right-face U-Turn Back as Ends Veer Left to become the Ends of a R-H Wave).
-R-H Wave).

 >
 > ![alt](single_file_recycle-1.png)